Shift3/mean/README.md

 * Changes to less, ejs, html templates should trigger a live reload.
 * ES6 is enabled by default, so go crazy wit' all dat new fangled js.
 * Use the (John Papa Style Guide)[https://github.com/johnpapa/angular-styleguide] when structuring your angular app.
-Don't pile all your states in your main module file, spread them out through out individual modules
+Don't pile all your states in your main module file, spread them out through out individual modules see the (Welcome Module)[https://github.com/Shift3/mean/blob/master/app/welcome/module.js] for an example.